 Use heading text formatting to organize pages.
 Like titles, search engines typically give headings a higher priority.
 Clear headings that describe the content that follows make it easier for search engines to detect the major themes of your site.
 At the same time, they help visitors skim your page and quickly find the information they're looking for.

 As a general rule, you should use headings in descending order to funnel visitors from the broadest information to the most specific.
-Keep these tips in mind:
+Keep in mind:

 - Ensure you're using heading sizes consistently within the page and across your site.